Web Components On Fire

 Now a brief interlude to watch some fireflies move through a dark forest.

-So, with the new random() function coming to CSS why would you need this custom element?
-Most things that start with pseudo sound bad or dodgy, like pseudoscience, pseudocode or pseudonym.
-But for the purposes of computer animation pseudorandom is often better.
+Most things that start with pseudo sound kinda dodgy, like pseudoscience, pseudocode or pseudonym.
+However, for the purposes of computer animation pseudorandom is often actually better.

-The thing is, pseudorandom numbers are not actually random.
+The thing is, pseudorandom numbers are not actually random at all.
 They appear random to us because they are long decimals that seem to come out of nowhere, but they have some interesting properties that truly random numbers don’t have.

-Many of the best computer graphics are built using different pseudorandom, generated with different formulas.
-Our pseudorandom element is built using a type of value noise and you can see exactly what you’re getting with a given seed using this graph.
+Many of the coolest computer graphics are built using different types of noise, generated with different functions.
+We can graph our value noise function so you can see exactly what you’re getting with a given seed number.
+Drag that range slider to the right and watch how intense this thing can get.

-How about another pretty demo to wash away some of that math.
+How about another pretty demo to wash away some of that math?
+These gradients are random, or well, pseudo.

 To check out exactly how this works, you can read the source code.
 If you find any bugs or issues, please file an issue on GitHub.